UTK7994/learning-notes/books/designing-data-intensive-applications.md

 The user edits a document, the changes are instantly applied to their local replica and asynchronously replicated to the server and any other user.

-If you want to avoid editing conflicts, you must the lock the document before a user can edit it.
+If you want to avoid editing conflicts, you must lock the document before a user can edit it.

 For faster collaboration, you may want to make the unit of change very small (like a keystroke) and avoid locking.

 #### Handling write conflicts

-The biggest problem with multi-leader replication is when conflict resolution is required.
+**The biggest problem with multi-leader replication is when conflict resolution is required**.
 This problem does not happen in a single-leader database.

 `If we ensure that all writes of a particular record go through same master/datacenter we can achieve multi-leader as well as conflict control hence no conflict will occur then`